 - Within the first 6 months (by 31 August): Estimate taxable turnover for the year and pay tax on half of the taxable turnover.
-The estimate cannot be less than the taxable turnover for the previous year of assessment unless the Commissioner accepts a lower estimate; - By the end of the year (by 28 or 29 February): Estimate taxable turnover and calculate the tax and pay this tax less the amount already paid at the end of the first 6 months of the tax year.
+The estimate cannot be less than the taxable turnover for the previous year of assessment unless SARS accepts a lower estimate; - By the end of the year (by 28 or 29 February): Estimate taxable turnover and calculate the tax and pay this tax less the amount of the first payment.